Book a luxury suite for the next Carolina Panthers game

 Teetering back and forth between mediocrity and dominance, the 2-14 record in 2010 was enough for executives in Carolina to turn the team over to a new coach and quarterback.
 Former player turned coach Ron Rivera was brought on to lead the team.
 He took on a team that had the first overall pick in that year’s draft and used it to select Auburn quarterback Cam Newton.
 This pivotal move would determine a great deal of the team’s future.

 Still stinging from the loss, Carolina is intent upon making it back to the big game.
 Having shaken off the Super Bowl hangover, the 2017 team managed a record of 11-5, before being bounced from the post season by their division rivals, the New Orleans Saints, in a 31-26 game.
-Rivera is preparing to make a major statement with his team this season.
-Newton’s focus and determination is renewed as he rehabs from a knee injury sustained in the playoff game.
+Rivera’s team is battling for a wild card berth in 2018 behind the surging division rival New Orleans Saints.

-While Newton led the team in rushing last year, second year player Christian McCaffrey is ready to put up big numbers in his sophomore campaign.
-The Kali brothers will do their best on the offense live to open up some big holes for him.
-Devin Funchess and Christian McCaffrey put up the biggest numbers in receiving for the team and hope to repeat along with the recently signed Torrey Smith.
-Greg Olsen returns to tight end, a perennial Pro Bowler who is always reliable.
+While Newton led the team in rushing last year, second year player Christian McCaffrey is on pace for a record breaking season in his sophomore campaign.
+Ryan Kalil and the offensive line have done their best to open up some big holes for him.
+Matt Kalil was placed in injured reserve ealy in the season with a knee injury.
+Devin Funchess and Christian McCaffrey put up the biggest numbers in receiving for the team and hope to repeat along rookie DJ Moore.
+Greg Olsen, the perennial Pro Bowler at Tight End, is always a reliable target in the passing game.

 While this team may not have been around for very long, they have still compiled a list of great players that have come out of the tunnel on Sundays to represent them.
 Among the best to ever compete for the Carolina Panthers are Steve Smith, Luke Kuechly, Cam Newton, Thomas Davis, Greg Olsen, Julius Peppers, and DeAngelo Williams.
 Additional information about the Carolina Panthers franchise can be found by clicking here.